 How to Prepare for a Bone Graft

-Dental Bone Graft Healing and Recovery
+What Are the Dental Bone Graft Healing Stages?

 How long does a bone graft take to heal?
 Dental bone graft healing stages include the healing of your gums from the incision and the healing of the grafted area.
 In the bone graft healing stages, the incision in your gums will heal quickly – usually within a couple of weeks or sooner.
-Tooth extraction bone graft healing will take more time.
+Tooth extraction and bone graft healing will take more time.
 The area where the grafting material is applied takes more time to get back to normal – sometimes as long as nine months.

-Dental Bone Graft Side Effects
+Are There Dental Bone Graft Side Effects?

 As mentioned above, the potential side effects of a dental bone graft are minimal.
 However, there is a risk for infection, bleeding, issues related to anesthesia, and potential nerve damage with any surgical dental procedure.
 Your dentist can help you more fully understand the bone graft side effects as you prepare for your procedure.

-Dental Bone Graft Cost
+How Much Does a Dental Bone Graft Cost?

-• The type of bone graft you need
+- The type of bone graft you need

-• The dentist you choose
+- The dentist you choose

-• What is covered by your dental insurance
+- What is covered by your dental insurance

 Find an Oral Surgeon Near You to Talk About Dental Bone Grafting